by Scott Mehl

 - Princess Maria Francesca (1914 – 2001) – married Prince Luigi of Bourbon-Parma, had issue

-Elena quickly became a great support to her husband as well as a favorite of the Italian people, quickly setting her focus on helping those in need in her new country.
-After the 1908 Messina earthquake, she was photographed working with the rescuers.
+Elena quickly became a great support to her husband and a favorite of the Italian people.
+She quickly set her focus on helping those in need in her new country.
+After the 1908 Messina earthquake, Elena was photographed working with the rescuers.
 She served as First Inspector of the Voluntary Nurses for the Italian Red Cross from 1911-1921 and worked as a nurse during World War I. Along with her mother-in-law, she established hospitals at Quirinal Palace and Villa Margherita.
 Queen Elena is often credited with ‘inventing’ the signed photograph, which she had sold to raise funds for the war effort and medical care for the Italian forces.

 Over the next fifty years, she would provide funding for numerous charitable institutions and hospitals to help the sick, injured soldiers, and impoverished mothers.
-Having studied medicine, she became a strong advocate for improved medical treatments and promoted better training for doctors, as well as research into fighting numerous diseases.
+Having studied medicine, she became a strong advocate for improved medical treatments and promoted better training for doctors and research into fighting numerous diseases.

 After the abdication, Vittorio Emanuele and Elena went into exile, settling in Alexandria, Egypt, at the invitation of King Farouk of Egypt.
 Vittorio Emanuele died in Alexandria in 1947, and in 1950, Elena moved to Montpellier, France, to undergo treatment for cancer.
 Living at the Metropole Hotel, Queen Elena died of a pulmonary embolism on November 28, 1952.
 She was buried in the Montpellier Municipal Cemetery.
 In December 2017, her remains were quietly moved to the San Bernardo chapel in the Sanctuary of Vicoforte in Italy.